How much protein do I need per day in my diet?

 Why do you need to consume protein?

-Protein is so important that without it you could cease to exist or suffer severe malnutrition.
+Protein is so important that without it you could cease to exist or suffer serious malnutrition.

-Anything that is made up primarily of protein in your body:
+Everything that is made primarily of protein in your body:

 - Your enzymes and cellular transporters.